abhimvp/namaste-react/README.md

 - Akshay Saini The BEST.

+## Exploring the World

+Navigation is essential, and in this episode, we delve into React routing.
+You'll learn how to navigate seamlessly within your app, creating a smooth and user-friendly experience.

+- In here we will see how we can fetch dynamically data from API & populate our page dynamically.
+- Add this [Allow CORS extension](https://chromewebstore.google.com/detail/lhobafahddgcelffkeicbaginigeejlf?utm_source=item-share-cb) in chrome.
+- [Shimmer UI](https://medium.com/lattice-what-is/shimmer-ui-a-better-way-to-show-loading-states-aa1f4e563d17) instead of spinner or loading... update
+- Adding a search functionality.

 ## Let's Get Hooked

 - Let's clean our app a bit from previous lecture as it contains lot of code in `App.js`(Everything into single file - not good practice to keep large files in our app) & then proceed with `React Hooks`